Part of our spiritual warfare armor is the gospel boots. Let’s take a look at what the Bible has to say concerning this part of our armor.

 1 Timothy 2:11-15 Let the woman learn in silence with all subjection.
 But I suffer not a woman to teach, nor to usurp authority over the man, but to be in silence.
 For Adam was first formed, then Eve.
 And Adam was not deceived, but the woman being deceived was in the transgression.
 Notwithstanding she shall be saved in childbearing, if they continue in faith and charity and holiness with sobriety.

-Now why do you think the word authenteo is used instead of the more common usages of exousia ?
+Now why do you think the word authenteo is used instead of the more common usages of the word exousia?

-According to Gnostic teaching Eve was not deceived because she was the illuminator and all-wise mother goddess and was before man.
+According to Gnostic teaching, Eve was not deceived because she was the illuminator and all-wise mother goddess and was created before man.
+She was superior to him and his teacher.

 Timothy corrects this false teaching by saying that only One is all-wise, and that is God Himself.
 So what Timothy was saying is this .